nyu-software-engineering/simple-react-example/README.md

-# Example from 2 March 2022
+# Simple React.js Example

+View a live version here: https://nyu-software-engineering.github.io/simple-react-example/

-A simple React example showing:
+This simple React example shows:

 - Components (a.k.a functions that return modular, reusable parts of the interface)
 - `JSX` (a.k.a HTML-like syntax for creating interface elements)